Skip to content

 stat /path/to/file

-Explanation: The stat command provides comprehensive metadata about a file, including size, permissions, and modification times, offering more detailed information than ls -l.
+Explanation: stat provides more comprehensive metadata about a file than ls -l, such as size, permissions, and modification times.

 Using ls with file extension check: